Only 37.7% of marketers use marketing analytics in their decision-making.

 If you’re new to GTM, their built-in third-party tags will be like a party for you.

-Third-party tags require very little coding experience and allow less technical users to be more active it GTM, which made deploying tags quickly easier and errors less likely.
+Third-party tags require very little coding experience and allow less technical users to be more active in GTM, which makes deploying tags quickly easier and errors less likely.

 The built-in tags include Google properties like Google Ads, Google Analytics, and Google Remarketing.
 GTM also offers some more popular tags like AdRoll, HotJar, LinkedIn, Bing UET, and many more.